Kemal's Braindump

 #quality #leadership

 Had a strange discussion the other day in the project.
 We had a Release Meeting and my team was showing the current state of testing, defects and so on.
-During the presentation I intentionally said my Def-M, he should highlight in the Dashboard how long bugs are open in our product (we have a couple of them dragging on for more then 6 months).
+During the presentation I intentionally said to the Defect Manager, that she should highlight in the Dashboard how long bugs are open in our product (we have a couple of them dragging on for more then 6 months).
 Of course this caught my managers eye.

 Read more...